hawkng/docker-trial/README.md

-### This is a quick reference for testing with docker using GCP
+### This is a quick reference for testing docker using GCP

 #### (A) Setup VM Instance
 1. Create Compute Engine Instance (CentOS 8) on [GCP](https://cloud.google.com/compute/docs/instances/create-start-instance)